May 11, 2018 – June 9, 2018

-As an adult language teacher of newcomers to Canada, Susan Cunningham’s role is to assist her students to acquire English, a language that can be the social and economic key to successful and productive lives in this country.
-As such, what she does and doesn’t do in the classroom can affect their life chances.
-This is a big responsibility.
+As an adult language teacher to newcomers to Canada, Susan Cunningham’s role is to assist her students in acquiring proficiency in English, a skill that can be the key to success.
 She is acutely conscious of her privilege and of the power imbalance that persists between her and her students, just because by a trick of fate she was born in Canada.
 The majority of her students are highly educated, experienced and respected in their fields.
 All of them have risked leaving everything they know to begin new lives here.

-Periodically, Cunningham’s students give her small gifts.
-Tellingly, they are almost always tiny, cute, feminine trinkets they have brought with them from their homelands.
+Periodically, Cunningham’s students give her small gifts they have brought with them from their homelands.
 Each gift represents pride in their culture and functions as an assertion of their own identity.
-As well, these objects are tokens of their esteem and expressions of gratitude.

-Born and raised in Toronto, Susan Cunningham has been an active member of Open Studio since the early 90s.
+Susan Cunningham was born and raised in Toronto and has been an active member of Open Studio since the early 90s.
 Primarily a screenprinter, she has exhibited locally, nationally and internationally.
 Cunningham is represented in various collections such as Air Canada, Seiko Canada, Falconbridge, BMO and the Government of Canada, Foreign Affairs.